 Distract your customers???
 No, the idea of not mentioning it at all is to hope that customers won’t even notice that it is included free with their new computer purchase… Microsoft go on to suggest an actual phrase that manufacturers should use to describe computers preloaded with it: “Purchase an Office 2010 Product Key Card or Traditional Disc to activate preloaded software on this PC”.

 Again, not a hint that this ‘preloaded software’ actually includes Starter for free – just more emphasis on buying the full Office suite.
 With marketing practices like this it’s no surprise that many users are suckered into buying the full product 2010 – without considering whether the free Starter edition would meet their needs, or even being told it exists…

 But now you know better – so what exactly is it?

 If you need an Office product (even if only for the occasional Word document) you have several options which include: Use Office Starter 2010 (if available) or buy one of the full Microsoft Office 2010 suites or install a free MS Office compatible program like the excellent LibreOffice (see my review here) – a free office suite that includes Word Processor, Spreadsheet and Presentation programs that can read and write documents used by MS Office.

-Whilst LibreOffice is far superior to Office Starter in terms of features, it does have a learning curve – if you use MS Office at work and have Office Starter pre-installed on your new computer then you may as well consider giving it a try.
+Whilst LibreOffice is far superior to Office Starter in terms of features, it does have a learning curve – if you use MS Office at work and have Starter pre-installed on your new computer then you may as well consider giving it a try.

-Work your way down the differences of Office Starter below – if you come across a deal breaker then either opt for a better alternative like LibreOffice or buy MS Office.
-But if you reach the end of the list then Office Starter most likely meets your needs i.e. you won’t have to buy the full Office 2010 (although you could do later on if your needs changed).
+Work your way down the differences of Starter below – if you come across a deal breaker then either opt for a better alternative like LibreOffice or buy MS Office.
+But if you reach the end of the list then Office Starter most likely meets your needs i.e. you won’t have to buy the full version (although you could do later on if your needs changed).

 Office Starter 2010 Differences